emmanueluche/dune_imperium_uprising_4/Manual.md

 > There are additional board spaces requiring 2 Inﬂuence with a Faction, and a new Agent icon (Spy).

-## Player Turn – Agent Turn (Continued)
+## Player Turn – Agent Turn (Continued Page 10)

-## Units And Conﬂ Ict
+### Units And Conﬂict

-At the start of each round, the current Conﬂ ict card is revealed, off ering rewards for which the players will compete in Combat.
-Players will need to deploy units to ﬁ ght for these rewards.
+At the start of each round, the current Conﬂict card is revealed, offering rewards for which the players will compete in Combat.
+Players will need to deploy units to ﬁght for these rewards.
 There are two types of units: troops and sandworms.
-There are two types of units: troops and sandworms.

-The RISE OF IX expansion includes another type of unit, called dreadnoughts.
+> The RISE OF IX expansion includes another type of unit, called dreadnoughts.

 Whenever the cube icon appears on a card or board space, you recruit one troop.
 Take a troop from your supply and place it in your garrison on the game board.
 (If you run out of troops in your supply, you can't recruit more until some return there.)

 Units won't help you win combats while in your garrison, however.
-You may deploy them to a Conﬂ ict when you send an Agent to a Combat space.
+You may deploy them to a Conﬂict when you send an Agent to a Combat space.
 Combat spaces are board spaces that feature a desert illustration and crossed swords.
 While most of these appear on the planet Dune itself, three appear with the Factions: one with the Spacing Guild (Heighliner) and two with the Fremen (Desert Tactics and Fremkit).

-When you send an Agent to a Combat space, you may deploy units to the Conﬂ ict area—the area of the game board in the center of the garrisons.
+When you send an Agent to a Combat space, you may deploy units to the Conﬂict area—the area of the game board in the center of the garrisons.
 You may deploy any or all units recruited during your current turn (including from the board space and from the card you played), plus up to two more units from your garrison.
-(The Conﬂ ict area is divided into quadrants.
+(The Conﬂict area is divided into quadrants.
 Keep your deployed units in the quadrant nearest to your garrison.)

-Whenever the sandworm icon appears on a card or board space, you summon and immediately deploy a sandworm
+Whenever the sandworm icon appears on a card or board space, you summon and immediately deploy a sandworm to the Conﬂict.

-to the Conﬂ ict.
 (A sandworm can never be placed in a garrison.)
 Two restrictions also limit the summoning of sandworms:

-First, the sandworm icon is usually prefaced by a requirement to have a

-Maker Hooks token on your garrison (which can be obtained at Sietch Tabr).
+First, the sandworm icon is usually prefaced by a requirement to have a Maker Hooks token on your garrison (which can be obtained at Sietch Tabr).

-Second, a sandworm can't be summoned to a Conﬂ ict protected

-by the Shield Wall.
+Second, a sandworm can't be summoned to a Conﬂict protected by the Shield Wall.
 (See Critical Locations and the Shield Wall.)

-## Critical Locations And The Shield Wall
+### Critical Locations And The Shield Wall

-Some Conﬂ ict cards (explained more in Phase 3: Combat) represent a struggle taking place at one of three locations on Dune: Arrakeen, Spice Reﬁ nery, or Imperial Basin (based on the card's title).
-If you win such a Conﬂ ict, your rewards include control of you win such a Conﬂ ict, your rewards include control of the board space: take a Control marker from your supply and place it on the ﬂ ag below the appropriate space.
+Some Conﬂict cards (explained more in Phase 3: Combat) represent a struggle taking place at one of three locations on Dune: Arrakeen, Spice Reﬁnery, or Imperial Basin (based on the card's title).
+If you win such a Conﬂict, your rewards include control of the board space: take a Control marker from your supply and place it on the ﬂag below the appropriate space.

 While your Control marker is on one of these spaces, you receive the bonus shown whenever any player (yourself included) sends an Agent there.
-The bonus is 1 Solari for Arrakeen or Spice Reﬁ nery, and 1 spice for Imperial Basin.
+The bonus is 1 Solari for Arrakeen or Spice Reﬁnery, and 1 spice for Imperial Basin.

-When a Conﬂ ict card is revealed for a space that you already control, you receive a defensive bonus: you may deploy one troop from your supply to the Conﬂ ict.
+When a Conﬂict card is revealed for a space that you already control, you receive a defensive bonus: you may deploy one troop from your supply to the Conﬂict.

 These three important locations are protected from storms and sandworms by a Shield Wall, a token placed on the board during setup.
-While this token remains in place, no sandworms can be summoned to a Conﬂ ict at one of these three protected locations.
+While this token remains in place, no sandworms can be summoned to a Conﬂict at one of these three protected locations.
 However, it is possible for a player to blast a hole in the Shield Wall.

 When the Shield Wall detonation icon appears on a card or board space, you may remove the Shield Wall token from its place on the board
 (returning it to the box).
-Once this token has been removed, sandworms may be summoned to any Conﬂ ict.
+Once this token has been removed, sandworms may be summoned to any Conﬂict.

-Sandworms are a new type of unit, detailed in the ﬁ nal three paragraphs at the left.
-The Shield Wall protects against their use, as detailed in the ﬁ nal two paragraphs above.
+> Sandworms are a new type of unit, detailed in the ﬁnal three paragraphs at the left.
+The Shield Wall protects against their use, as detailed in the ﬁnal two paragraphs above.

-## Spies
+### Spies

 Across the board are various observation posts where players may place Spies.
 Each of these is connected to one or more board spaces.

 Whenever the Spy icon appears on a card or board space, you may place a Spy from your supply on an unoccupied observation post on the board.
-If you have no Spies in your supply when you need to place one, you may ﬁ rst recall one of your Spies for no eff ect.
+If you have no Spies in your supply when you need to place one, you may ﬁrst recall one of your Spies for no effect.

-usually be a cost to get a powerful eff ect.)

-Some eff ects allowing you to place a Spy (like the one from the Lady Margot Fenring Leader, pictured at the right) specify a particular Agent icon that must be connected to the observation post, or you can't place the Spy.
+Some effects allowing you to place a Spy (like the one from the Lady Margot Fenring Leader, pictured at the right) specify a particular Agent icon that must be connected to the observation post, or you can't place the Spy.

 When the Recall Spy icon appears on a card, you may return one of your Spies from an observation post to your supply.
-(This will
+(This will usually be a cost to get a powerful effect.)

-A Spy may also be recalled (without the use of a card), for one of two eff ects:
+A Spy may also be recalled (without the use of a card), for one of two effects:

-Inﬁ ltrate: If you wish to send an Agent to a board space occupied by another player, you may recall your own Spy from a connected observation post to ignore the other player's Agent and send your Agent to that same board space.
+- Inﬁltrate: If you wish to send an Agent to a board space occupied by another player, you may recall your own Spy from a connected observation post to ignore the other player's Agent and send your Agent to that same board space.

-Gather Intelligence: Whenever you send an Agent to a board space, you may recall your own Spy from a connected observation post to draw a card.
-You must choose whether to do this immediately after placing your Agent (before receiving any eff ects of the board space or card you played).
+- Gather Intelligence: Whenever you send an Agent to a board space, you may recall your own Spy from a connected observation post to draw a card.
+You must choose whether to do this immediately after placing your Agent (before receiving any effects of the board space or card you played).

-You cannot recall the same Spy to both Inﬁ ltrate and Gather Intelligence.
-(Though on certain spaces, like the Research Station, you may be able to recall one Spy to Inﬁ ltrate and another Spy to Gather Intelligence.)
+You cannot recall the same Spy to both Inﬁltrate and Gather Intelligence.
+(Though on certain spaces, like the Research Station, you may be able to recall one Spy to Inﬁltrate and another Spy to Gather Intelligence.)

 The Spy Agent icon allows you to send an Agent to a board space connected to an observation post where you currently have a Spy.
 You do not recall the Spy for this purpose.